MuhummadOvais/throw-in-git/README.md

 The robot follows a sequence-based control approach:

-1. Rotate base to face the object
+1. Rotate the shoulder joint to align with the ball
-2. Move arm to pickup position
+2. Move the arm to the pickup position using the elbow joint
-3. Activate vacuum gripper
+3. Close the gripper to pick up the ball
-4. Lift the object
+4. Lift the ball by controlling the shoulder, elbow, and wrist joints
-5. Perform back swing motion
+5. Perform a backswing motion
 6. Execute throw
-7. Release object
+7. Release the ball by opening the gripper

 Control is implemented using:
 - `setPosition()` for joint control
-- Timed steps for motion execution
+- Timed steps for smooth motion execution

 ---

 ## Challenges

-- Aligning robot with object position
+- Aligning the robot with the ball accurately
-- Positioning gripper correctly above the object
+- Positioning the gripper correctly above the ball for pickup
-- Ensuring proper suction timing
+- Ensuring smooth coordination between joints for the throwing motion
-- Tuning joint angles for realistic motion
+- Tuning joint angles for realistic movement and ball release

 ---

 ## Final Result

 The robot is able to:
-- Align itself with the object
+- Align itself with the ball
-- Pick it using a vacuum gripper
+- Pick it up using the gripper
 - Perform a throwing motion
 - Release the object using simulation physics